 - You may experience joint pains and swelling.

 If you are Asian, African, or Native American, then you are more likely to suffer from lupus than people from other ethnicities.
 Lupus not only affects women but males too, but the percentage of this condition affecting males is relatively low.
 It is seen that 1 out of every 250 women, who are in their reproductive prime (14-45 years), is likely to be get affected by lupus.

 The symptoms of lupus are very similar to various other diseases.
 Therefore, in order to reach the correct diagnosis, your doctor may do a lupus anticoagulant test in pregnancy, and other tests may include the following:

 - Physical examination

-On the basis of above-mentioned tests, your doctor will be able to diagnose lupus.
+On the basis of the above-mentioned tests, your doctor will be able to diagnose lupus.

 Treatment and Medication

 If lupus remains in remission during your entire pregnancy, you may not need any medication for all nine months of pregnancy.
-However, if your symptoms resurface, then your doctor will administer you the medicines which are safe in pregnancy.
-There is prescribed course for the treatment of lupus as the symptoms and severity may vary in every case.
+However, if your symptoms resurface, then your doctor will administer you medicines that are safe in pregnancy.
+There is a prescribed course for the treatment of lupus as the symptoms and severity may vary in every case.

 You will be closely monitored by your doctor throughout your pregnancy, and you may even have to go through various tests (urine and blood) on each visit.
 Your doctor will check your baby’s heartbeat, and you may be asked about your symptoms, to decide upon the further course of medication.
 Here are some commonly used medicines to treat lupus during pregnancy: